 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 3:31 am and the next high tide at 4:09 pm.
-The first low tide was at 10:22 am and the next low tide will be at 10:24 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 3:51 am and the next high tide will be at 4:11 pm.
+The first low tide was at 10:07 am and the next low tide will be at 10:56 pm.

-The lunar phase is a Waxing Gibbous.
-Today we had 11 hours and 44 minutes of sun.
-The solar transit was at 1:06 pm and the length of time the moon will be visible will be 13 hours and 48 minutes.
+The lunar phase is a Waning Crescent.
+Today we have 12 hours and 19 minutes of sun.
+The solar transit is at 12:50 pm and the length of time the moon will be visible will be 14 hours and 21 minutes.

-The solunar fishing calendar in Atlantic Highlands tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
+The solunar fishing calendar in Atlantic Highlands tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Atlantic Highlands.
 The times are generated in local time in New Jersey and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: